-- Interpolation is the process of estimating values between data points.
-What methods does Matlab give for you to do this? - Let's play with some 1-D interpolation and see how the different methods work.
+- Interpolation is the process of estimating values between data points. - Matlab has the functions interp1 and interp2 for doing interpolation in 1-D and 2-D. - The last argument is a string that tells the type of interpolation: linear, cubic, spline, and nearest. - Let's play with some 1-D interpolation and see how the different methods work.